accswap/jetswap-frontend-main/jetswap-frontend-main/README.md

-# 🛢 JetSwap Frontend
+# 🛢 BidzSwap Frontend

-This project contains the main features of the JetSwap application.
+This project contains the main features of the BidzSwap application.

 ## Overview

-Official frontend repo of [jetswap.finance](https://jetswap.finance).
+Official frontend repo of [BidzSwap.finance](https://BidzSwap.finance).
 The #1 AMM and yield farm on BSC and Polygon.

 ## To Run